emma-33/holbertonschool-higher_level_programming/python-exceptions/README.md

 Function 4 : divides element by element 2 lists
 Function 5 : raises a TypeError
 Function 6 : raises a NameError with a message
+Function 7 : prints an integer with an error message